crewszk/JavaScript-Calculator/README.md

 - Add a side button to extend the calculator to be a scientific calculator with more operands like exponents, logorithms, trig functions, etc.
 - Add input checking for above operators and functions
 - Add evaluation & infix > postfix conversion for above operators and functions
+- Add and finish History button functionality for the last 5 equations and answers

 Updates: